 In Colombian cities, street addresses normally follow this format:

 [street name] # [number 1] – [number 2] with the number sign alternatively “No.”

 For example, Calle 65 # 10-15 (alternately Calle 65 No. 10-15) would be an address on Calle 65, located about 15 meters from Carrera 10.

 You won’t see street signs at every corner in the cities and pueblos in Colombia.
-But instead of street signs you will frequently see at corners signs on the sides of buildings with the name of the street.
+But instead of street signs you will frequently see at corners signs on the sides of buildings with the street’s name.
 Also, not every building has a sign with its street address.

 Post Codes in Colombia

-Colombia does have post codes (zip codes) but they are rarely used.
-Few people in Colombia know what a post code is and almost everyone won’t know what the post code for their address is.
+Colombia does have postcodes (zip codes), but they are rarely used.
+Few people in Colombia know what a post code is, and almost everyone won’t know the postcode for their address.